-In the case in which to move abroad with the offspring is the non-custodial parent and this happens in the absence of any agreement, there is the so-called international child abduction.
+In the event that the non-custodial parent moves abroad with the offspring and this happens in the absence of any and all agreement, there is the so-called international abduction of minors.

 The custodial parent can apply to the Court of the habitual residence of the minor in order to obtain assistance to ensure the return of the child (article 8 paragraph 1 Conv.
 Aja on the civil effects of the international child abduction of 25 October 1980).

 In this case, many doubts arise about the same feasibility of the transfer abroad of one of the spouses.

 This is because, to the evidence, both spouses are "custodians" of the minor, and both have the power to decide on the place of residence of the minor.